ondrachwiedziuk/tombolenkovac/README.md

 tombolenkovac --check
 ```
 and scan the ticket.
 It will return the number of prize, or it says it is not a winning ticket.

+## TODOs

+ - Handle when try to edit prizes file that does not exist.

+ - Add config file for logo, font, grid size, etc.

+ - Make the code more reusable in tags.py to avoid code duplication.

+ - Make better list of winners.

+ - Finish the tags.py.

+ - Add GUI.